ChrisKlug/web-dev-workshop/labs/lab18/lab18.md

 Once you have a complete `AddOrderRequest`, you can go ahead and call the service!

 The the source generator actually generates both a synchronous and an asynchronous version of each method in the proto-file.
 But you really should try to use the asynchronous one if you can.
-Don't do potentially long-running calls uing synchronous methods is you can avoid it.
+Don't do potentially long-running calls uing synchronous methods if you can avoid it.

 ```csharp
 request.Items.Add(...);